 Our children and youth are active participants in our parish.

 When you walk through the doors, you’ll see that children and youth have a strong presence at Epiphany.
 Step stools at the drinking fountains, quiet play bags and activity books in the narthex, a Jesus doll waiting to greet children in the Commons Room, classrooms full of hands-on materials, hot chocolate mix at coffee hour, newspaper clippings of our active kids on a bulletin board – these are just a few signs before you even step into worship.
-There, you’ll see youth serving as readers and acolytes, on special days children will be singing, at the Peace the crew from Junior Worship rejoins us for the eucharist, a small person will carry the children’s offering to the altar along with the adult ushers, and families kneel together at the communion rail to receive the sacraments.
-After worship, youth are seen taking down the flags and younger children race around the lawn while their elders chat.
-Often, a student can be found offering their latest wares to anyone who is interested to helping fund their school or extra curricular activity.
+The youngest are invited to worship with their parents, while children from 3 to third grade are welcome to attend Junior Worship (aka Bird Church) in the common room in the parish hall.
+You will see youth in worship serving as readers and acolytes.
+At the Peace, the crew from Junior Worship rejoins us for the eucharist, a small person will carry the children’s offering to the altar along with the adult ushers, and families receive communion together.
+After worship, youth are seen taking down the flags as younger children race around the lawn while their elders chat.

 On Youth Sunday in early June, they take all the lay roles in the service: ushering, reading the lessons, leading the prayers, offering a variety of musical talents, and preaching the sermon.
 A wonderful Epiphany tradition is for a graduating senior to take on the role of preacher at each service.

-During the church year, students support church activities by acting as waiters and bus people for our Shrove Tuesday pancake supper as well as other meals, helping out with parish clean-ups, serving on the vestry and search committees, working alongside other parishioners at Good Shepherd Church once a month, and showcasing their talents in the Christmas pageant and annual Talent Show.
-The youth willingly join with parishioners of all ages in the Advent Event, making Christmas decorations, ornaments, wreaths, and cookies.
-They not only create these themselves, but also help the younger children with their efforts.
-Confirmands are paired with mentors as they prepare for confirmation, faithful adults lead Sunday school classes, and dedicated volunteers guide acolytes.
+Throughout the year, students support church activities by acting as waiters and bus people for our Shrove Tuesday pancake supper as well as other meals, helping out with parish clean-ups, serving on the vestry and search committees, working alongside other parishioners at Good Shepherd Church once a month, and showcasing their talents in the Christmas pageant and annual Talent Show.
+The youth willingly join with parishioners of all ages in the Advent Event, decorating the parish tree, making Christmas ornaments, crafting wreaths, baking cookies, and assisting the younger children with their efforts.
+Confirmands are paired with parish mentors as they prepare for confirmation, faithful adults lead Sunday school workshops, and dedicated volunteers guide acolytes.
 Epiphany treasures and supports our children; Epiphany children and youth are our present as well as our future.

 Students from grades 7-12 gather weekly with “Uncle Rick” Little for an informal time together.
 Often using the Gospel or collect as a starting off point for lively discussion.
 At least once a month, The Group convenes to Duffy’s, a Clarks Summit coffeeshop, where parents can be spotted tagging along and joining in on their discussions.
 This crew is charged with the awesome responsibility of creating and staging the annual Christmas pageant (with the younger students assisting as cast).
 Each year they offer the parish a unique perspective on the Christmas story.